rails/sprockets/guides/building_an_asset_processing_framework.md

 application-12345.css.gz
 ```

-You can disable this behavior `Sprockets::Environemnt#gzip=` to something falsey for example:
+You can disable this behavior `Sprockets::Environment#gzip=` to something falsey for example:

 ```ruby
 env = Sprockets::Environment.new(".")